microsoft/service-fabric-backup-explorer/docs/bkpctl/README.md

 ### Get all transaction performed

-Returns the list of all transactions performed on the Reliable Dictionary.
+Returns the list of all transactions performed on the Dictionary since the last Backup checkpoint was taken.
+This helps us view the transaction in which any error creeped into the data .

 #### Command
 ```console